Umberto Agnelli: Juventus

 Some observers allege that Calciopoli and its aftermath were a dispute within Juventus and between the club's owners that came after the deaths of Umberto and Gianni Agnelli, including Franzo Grande Stevens and Gianluigi Gabetti who favoured Agnelli's grandson, John Elkann, over his nephew as chairman, and wanted to get rid of Luciano Moggi, Antonio Giraudo, and Roberto Bettega, whose shares in the club increased.
 Whatever their intentions, it is argued they condemned Juventus: first when Carlo Zaccone, the club's lawyer, agreed for relegation to Serie B and point-deduction, when he made that statement because Juventus were the only club risking more than one-division relegation (Serie C), and he meant for Juventus (the sole club to be ultimately demoted) to have equal treatment with the other clubs; and then when Luca Cordero di Montezemolo retired the club's appeal to the Regional Administrative Court of Lazio, which could have cleared the club's name and avoid relegation, after FIFA threatened to suspend the FIGC from international play, a renounce for which then-FIFA president Sepp Blatter was thankful.

 Several observers, including former FIGC president Franco Carraro, argue that had Agnelli been alive, things would have done different, as the club and its directors would have been defended properly, which could have avoided relegation and cleared the club's name much earlier than the Calciopoli trials of the 2010s.
-It is argued that Agnelli would have taken the same tougher stance of his son.
+It is argued that Agnelli would have taken the same position as his son, but much harder.
 Moggi, one of the two Juventus directors involved in the scandal, said that Calciopoli only happened because "l'Avvocato Agnelli and il Dottor Umberto died", and had the two Agnellis not died, "nothing [of this farce] would have happened."
-According to observers, Juventus was weak after the deaths of teh Agnelli, with Moggi saying this "made us orphans and weak, it was easy to attack Juve and destroy them by making things up."
+According to observers, Juventus was weak after the deaths of the Agnelli, with Moggi saying this "made us orphans and weak, it was easy to attack Juve and destroy them by making things up."
 According to critics, Juventus bothered because they won too much under Agnelli.
 Then-CONI president Gianni Petrucci said "a team that wins too much is harmful to their sport."

 Politics

-Politically, the Agnelli family sought to create a non-ideological, centrist political formation of Atlanticist and pro-European persuasion that sought a modernasing, internationalist capitalism in contrast to the left and opposed to the populist, nationalist, or fascist right.
+Politically, the Agnelli family sought to create a non-ideological, centrist political formation of Atlanticist and pro-European persuasion that sought a modernising, internationalist capitalism in contrast to the left and opposed to the populist, nationalist, or fascist right.
 In the 1970s, Agnelli was elected a member of the Senate of the Republic for Christian Democracy (DC).
-This came after the DC won over a struggle in which Gianni Agnelli would be present in the Italian Republican Party list for the 1976 Italian general election, a move that could have costed them about one million votes.
+This came after the DC won over a struggle in which Gianni Agnelli would be present in the Italian Republican Party list for the 1976 Italian general election, a move that could have cost them about one million votes.
 In turn, the DC obtained the candidacy of Agnelli as a senator, a position he held until 1979.
 He took his role seriously, and he held a conference of DC senators in Rome to discuss the renewal of the party; in response, he was admonished.